 05 Jul Calling all Affiliates: To Diversify Your Traffic Channels or Not, That is the Question

 The landscape of digital marketing is ever changing.
 According to Statista, search engine optimization was the top traffic source at 69.22% among affiliate marketers worldwide in 2016.
 As we are almost halfway through 2018, email, native ads, social, and mobile media are becoming even more popular than in previous years.
 Push Notification traffic has also moved into the spotlight as a natural segue for mailers to monetize their subscriber base.
-I sat down with Jennifer Rozario, Madrivo’s Director of Affiliates, to get insights into why it’s important for affiliates to expand and diversify their traffic channels to attract new readers to generate more sales.
+I sat down with Jennifer Rozario, Madrivo’s VP of Affiliate Partnerships, to get insights into why it’s important for affiliates to expand and diversify their traffic channels to attract new readers to generate more sales.

 Question: Why should affiliates diversify?